baby636/p2pvps-client/client/rpi/simple/README.md

 3. (optional) A fresh install of Raspbian on an 8GB card does not leave much room.
 If you plan to designate this device as a dedicated VPS, it will be advantageous to remove a lot of unneeded software.
-Follow the commands below to update your device and remove unneeded software.
+Follow the commands below to remove a lot of the default applications in Raspbian.

 ```
 sudo apt-get --purge -y remove libreoffice libreoffice-avmedia-backend-gstreamer libreoffice-base libreoffice-base-core libreoffice-base-drivers libreoffice-calc libreoffice-common libreoffice-core libreoffice-draw libreoffice-gtk libreoffice-impress libreoffice-java-common libreoffice-math libreoffice-report-builder-bin libreoffice-sdbc-hsqldb libreoffice-style-galaxy libreoffice-writer bluej wolfram-engine scratch geany geany-common greenfoot sonic-pi